Rjlintkh/FastBuilder/README.md

 * Personal best and session best saved in fb_data.yml

 #### Planned Features
-* Short, one stack and inclined modes will be added respectively
 * Infinity mode
 * A setting to set the distance (won't make this by now)
 * A setting to set the spawn point